What is the HOPE program in school?

 There are slight differences if one applies for scholarships during the Fall First Year, Summer First-Year students, Transfer, and Transient Students.

-If you are a Fall First Year students, here are the steps to follow.
+If you are a Fall First Year student, here are the steps to follow.

 - Applications for HOPE scholarships can go through the Georgia Tech Application for Scholarship and Financial Aid.